kirkseytc/virtualfish-redux/README.md

 to function similar to the original while having new features to play around with.

 ## What is Virtualfish?
-Virtualfish is a fish tank simulator that you run in your terminal built off of the ncurses library.
+Virtualfish is an aquarium simulator that you run in your terminal built off of the ncurses library.

 ## Install
 Currently Virtualfish Redux is only available on Linux.